Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

 The correlation functions that we focus on are those of $\nabla \hat \phi$ and $e^{i\hat \theta}$.
 In particular, we probe correlations between quantum fluctuations of the density via

 and the phase through

 The behavior of $C(x)$ provides information on correlations between quantum fluctuations of the smooth part of the density.
 For large $\mu$, $\ket{\psi_m}$ approaches an eigenstate of the density operators, so we expect $C(x) \to 0$ for $\mu \to \infty$.
-Since knowledge of the density implies ignorance of the phase, in the limit of large $\mu$ we similarly expect $D(x) \to 0$.
+Since knowledge of the density is incompatible with knowledge of the phase, in the limit of large $\mu$ we similarly expect $D(x) \to 0$.
 However, these quantities are not straightforward to compute analytically.
 Because of this we use a replica trick, writing e.g. $D(x) = \lim_{N \to 1} D_N(x)$ with